gautam786786/gautam/07-AKS/16-Service-Account/service.md

 docker
 #
 git
-When you create any type of resource in Kubernetes, whether it’s a standard Pod, or a higher level controller that manages Pods like a Deployment or DaemonSet, the resource is deployed with a service account inside of Kubernetes.
+When you create any type of resource in Kubernetes, the resource is deployed with a service account inside of Kubernetes.

-Understanding what that service account does, and more importantly, the implications of using a service account to create Pods is crucial for any successful production deployment.

-In this blog post, you’re going to learn about service accounts in Kubernetes.

 What’s A Service Account?
 A service account is how workloads in Kubernetes run.
 It contains RBAC permissions that give it the ability to deploy resources to a Kubernetes cluster.
 Service accounts are used to connect to the Kubernetes API server.